In this section you will be able to access the policies and procedures in place at Ulster University branch campuses and QA Higher Education.

-In the event of you having a complaint about any aspect of your experience at the London or Birmingham campus you should raise this in the first instance with the Head of Quality Assurance, your Course Director, the Registrar or an appropriate member of staff you feel comfortable with.
+In the event of you having a complaint about any aspect of your experience at the London or Birmingham campus you should raise this in the first instance with the Head of Quality Assurance, your Course Director, the Head of Registry or an appropriate member of staff you feel comfortable with.
 It is anticipated that the vast majority of complaints will be resolved at this stage.
 We will aim to investigate and address your concern quickly and informally initially.
 You should normally expect to receive a written or verbal response within 5 working days.

 If we are unable to resolve your complaint informally, you will be directed to make a formal complaint by following Ulster University’s formal complaints procedure which can be found here (Ulster student complaints procedure).

 For further information, please contact the Head of Quality Assurance, Janis Gladwin.